 There are hundreds of LMS vendors in the world.
 Many are generalists that build comprehensive and confusing LMS products that can manage the learning for any type of user population including employees and the extended enterprise audiences.
 The rest of the LMS vendors are specialists in a particular industry or business application of learning.

-If they’re tasked to train and certify new channel partners, customers or prospects, they want a solution and more importantly a partner that is experienced in doing exactly – and in many cases – only that.
-If they want to sell content and drive revenue, they almost never consider a vendor with tons of talent management and compliance features.
+If they’re tasked to train and certify new channel partners, customers or prospects, they typically prefer a solution that’s designed specifically for that purpose, alone.
+If they want to sell content and drive revenue, they almost never consider a solution that emphasizes talent management and compliance features.

 Top 10 Channel LMS Solutions in the World

 The nominated LMS solutions all have varying degrees of sophistication in core channel functionality including domain segmentation, ecommerce, social learning, globalization, broad content support, integration, analytics, mobile delivery, dynamic audience grouping and ease of use.
 The vendors in this list range from self-service “free-trial” LMSs to heavy-duty solution providers.